 Future plans

-The next few features that will be added to the software are the following:
+The features that are planned to be added to the software for the second release of the Accounting Repository (D3.12) are described below.
+They map to tasks in the EGI Engage Accounting Repository roadmap.

-A new schema for cloud accounting based on the EGI Federated Cloud Accounting Usage Record Version 0.4.
+Task 3.1.1: A new schema for cloud accounting based on the EGI Federated Cloud Accounting Usage Record Version 0.4.
+This work has been completed for the accounting repository, but won’t be rolled out until external cloud developers have tested sufficiently against the test instance of the service.

-Support for accounting for long running cloud VMs and assigning their usage to intermediate months.A parser for ARC accounting records.
+Task 3.1.3: Support for accounting for long running cloud VMs and assigning their usage to intermediate months.

+Task 3.1.4: A parser for ARC accounting records.

+Task 3.1.6: Support for using the OGF Usage Record version 2 for storage accounting records.